pressupinc/require-featured-image/readme.txt

 Requires your various post types — as specified in a simple options page — to have a featured image set before they can be published.
 If a lack of featured images causes your layout to break, or just look less-than-optimal, this is the plugin for you.

-Rather than forcing you to manually force the standard of including a featured image in every post, if your contributors fail to add a featured image to a post before publishing it they'll simply find it impossible to publish.
+Rather than forcing you to manually enforce your editorial standards of including a featured image in every post, if your contributors fail to add a featured image to a post before publishing it they'll simply find it impossible to publish.

 = Setting up the Plugin =